hibbitts-design/demo-docsify-open-course-starter-kit-local/README.md

 </a>
 > This is a starter kit to quickly create a Markdown-based open course site with the site generator [Docsify](https://docsify.js.org).
 To address possible privacy/GDPR concerns all needed css/js files are loaded locally and not via CDN (thanks to [@mandrasch](https://github.com/mandrasch) for the suggestion).

-📸 Docsify Open Course Screenshot
+📸 Docsify Open Course Screenshots
 ---
 ![ Docsify Open Course Starter Kit](https://raw.githubusercontent.com/paulhibbitts/github-repo-images/master/smartmockups_kokhsfk1.png)
 _Figure 1.
 Docsify Open Course Starter Kit.
 Explore a demo at [hibbitts-design.github.io/demo-docsify-open-course-starter-kit/](https://hibbitts-design.github.io/demo-docsify-open-course-starter-kit/#/)_